dayadam/bamazon/README.md

 ## Prerequisites

-Node.js, MYSQL database and express and sequelize packages are required to run this application locally.
+Node.js, MYSQL database, and express and sequelize packages are required to run this application locally.

 ### Spotify API key